Kalua Pig (Pressure Cooker)

 1 c. water

-1 cabbage, cored and cut into 6 wedges
+1 large cabbage, cored and cut into 6 wedges

 Line the bottom of the pressure cooker with the bacon and use the ‘Sauté’ function to cook the bacon for about 5 minutes.
 Using a sharp knife, make a few slits in each piece of pork and tuck in the garlic cloves.
 Season the pork pieces evenly with the salt and then arrange the pork pieces in a single layer on top of the bacon in the pressure cooker.